Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Introduction

+In a large system, such as that of an entire country, the processes of demand and of renewable generation vary on multiple timescales: on a timescale measured in hours there is diurnal variation in demand and in solar generation; on a timescale of days and weeks there is weather-related variation in demand and in most forms of renewable generation, and there is further demand variation due to weekends and holiday periods; on longer timescales there is seasonal variation in both demand and renewable generation which may extend to major differences between successive years (see, e.g., \cite{Cardenas2021,RoyalSociety2023,Shaner2018,Tong2021,Ruhnau2022}).
 Variation in the generation-demand balance may be managed by a number of different storage technologies.
 These vary greatly in their costs per unit of capacity and per unit of power (the maximum rate at which they may be charged or discharged), and further in their \emph{(round-trip) efficiencies} (energy output as a fraction of energy input).
-In consequence, different storage technologies are typically appropriate to managing variation on these different timescales---see~\cite{Cardenas2021,RoulstoneCosgrove2022, RoyalSociety2022} for detailed comparisons and analysis in the GB context, and also the recent report~\cite{MIT2022} (especially Figure~1.6) for a discussion of differing technology costs and their implications.
+In consequence, different storage technologies are typically appropriate to managing variation on these different timescales---see~\cite{Cardenas2021,RoulstoneCosgrove2022} for some detailed comparisons and analysis, and also the recent MIT report~\cite{MIT2022} (especially Figure~1.6) for a discussion of differing technology costs and their implications.
 We further explore these issues in Section~\ref{sec:appl-gb-energy}.